keu/docs/software_versioned_docs/version-0.27/cli-quickstart.md

 ## Step 5: Authenticate to Astronomer

-To authenticate to Astronomer Cloud via the Astronomer CLI, run:
+To authenticate to Astro via the Astronomer CLI, run:

 ```
 astro auth login BASEDOMAIN